Should You Press Clothes Before Storing?

 • Ironing and Pressing Will Lead to Better Smelling Clothes

 Have you ever noticed that the clothes you iron have a fresher smell?
-This is because the high temperatures remove bad odors caused by bacteria or small amounts of mildew.
+This is because the high temperatures remove bad odours caused by bacteria or small amounts of mildew.
 There are some great fabric-safe spray bottle infusion products to use with your clothes iron as well.
 These scented infusions add an extra boost of freshness; the perfect touch just before storage!

 What is a Steamer for Pressing Clothes?

 Steamers for clothing are a great alternative for people who don't have the tools or space to iron.
 Clothes steamers work by heating water to make steam.
-This then loosens the fibers in clothing to get rid of wrinkles and kill moth eggs and bacteria.
+This then loosens the fibres in clothing to get rid of wrinkles and kill moth eggs and bacteria.
 Steamers work about as well as irons for clothes storage prep.

 About Ironing Versus Pressing: What is pressing in clothing terms?